Qatar Airways to resume Doha – Windhoek flight route

 “Although Namibia did not receive significant arrivals from the UAE in the past, the introduction of Qatar Airways will lead to increased trade, business and leisure voyages of the citizens and residents of the two countries, and those who are nearby the UAE,” he added.

-Currently, Namibia is served by four international airlines and routes, post COVID-19, namely by Eurowings Discovery, that facilitate air travel from Europe, through the Frankfurt International Airport; Ethiopian Airlines through Addis Ababa and Emirates through Johannesburg and Cape Town.
-Furthermore, travellers can connect through FlyNamibia or South African Airlink from the two airports in South Africa to Windhoek.
+Currently, Namibia is served by four international airlines and routes, post COVID-19, namely Eurowings Discovery, that facilitate air travel from Europe, through the Frankfurt International Airport; Ethiopian Airlines through Addis Ababa and Emirates through Johannesburg and Cape Town.
+Furthermore, travellers can connect through FlyNamibia or South African Airlink from the two airports in South Africa to Windhoek and Walvis Bay.